Frequently Asked Questions

 What do people do in their free time?

 Play outside!
 We have remarkably active residents who take full advantage of our excellent weather and unsurpassed geography - ski, fish, raft, bike, hike, etc. Our program frequently sponsors city league sports teams.

 What is it like to be single in Grand Junction?

 The area is full of people who enjoy all the recreational opportunities that the area offers, so an active person can easily find things to do, which is a great way to meet people and establish friendships.
-Dating in Grand Junction is like dating anywhere else - it takes an open mind and a good dose of luck!
+Dating in Grand Junction is like dating anywhere else - it takes an open mind and a dose of luck!